Cykyrios/GodotInSim/website/docs/guides/getting_started/insim/insim_basics.md

 :::caution Time is of the essence

-While it would be nice to send this packet immediately after initialization, reality will be cruel, as `initialize()` *requests* a new connection, but GodotInSim will only be connected once it has received a reply;
+While it would be nice to send this packet immediately after initialization, reality will be cruel, as
+<Code>initialize()</Code> *requests* a new connection, but GodotInSim will only be connected once
-if we send a packet immediately, the connection is not established yet, and sending the packet will fail.
+it has received a reply; if we send a packet immediately, the connection is not established yet, and sending the packet will fail.

-To avoid this problem, we can either wait for a short time with `await get_tree().create_timer(1).timeout`, wait for the connection to be established, or send our message in response to an InSim event, i.e. a packet received from LFS.
+To avoid this problem, we can either wait for a short time with
+<Code>await get_tree().create_timer(1).timeout</Code>, wait for the connection to be established,
+or send our message in response to an InSim event, i.e. a packet received from LFS.
 Read on for the latter (and preferred) way of handling events.

 :::